 Faculty and staff from the College of Agriculture and Life Sciences (CALS) and the College of Human Ecology (CHE) along with extension educators from Cornell Cooperative Extension (CCE) local offices engage undergraduate students in extension projects in New York state communities.
-New in 2020, with support from the Office of Engagement Initiatives, faculty and staff from colleges outside of CALS and CHE offered additional internship opportunities for students.

 Previous Projects by Year